 First wave.
 Crashed on outward flight.

-Donald Hopkinson was born on 19 September 1920, in Royton, near Oldham in Lancashire.
-His mother died when he was quite young, so he was raised by her brother’s family.
+Donald Hopkinson was born on 19 September 1920, in Royton, near Oldham in Lancashire, the second child of Harold and Sarah Hopkinson.
+His mother died of cancer when he was four months old, and his father remarried.
 He was educated at Chadderton Grammar School, where he excelled at cricket, and worked as a clerk before volunteering for the RAF in early 1941.
 After initial training in England he was selected for training as an air observer and sent to Canada.
 He qualified as a bomb aimer in May 1942, and was commissioned.

 Hopkinson was posted to an Operational Training Unit in the summer of 1942, and crewed up with Floyd Wile, Albert Garshowitz and Richard Bolitho, with Max Stephenson as their pilot.
 In October 1942, all five were sent for heavy bomber training to RAF Wigsley and Frank Garbas and John Kinnear were added to the crew.

-On his last home leave, Hopkinson mentioned to his family that he had a bad premonition about the forthcoming operation.
-Unfortunately he was correct, and from his position in the nose of AJ-B he must have suddenly seen the HT cables and pylons in its path, realising perhaps that they could not avoid them.
+On his last home leave early in May 1943, Hopkinson mentioned to his family that he had a bad premonition about the forthcoming operation.
+Unfortunately he was correct and from his position in the nose of AJ-B he must have suddenly seen the HT cables and pylons in its path, realising perhaps that they could not avoid them.